programmmerjosh/josh-blog/notes-to-self/README.md

    - Search (1): href:"./src/assets/motivation.min.css
    - Replace: href:"/assets/motivation.min.css
 4. Add an .htaccess file to the `dist` directory
+   - This is important for any/all routes.
+Otherwise any routes will be redirected to http(s)://localhost:PORT_NUMBER/ROUTE_NAME.
+We obviously don't want this in production
    - The file should contain the following:

 ```